keisuke-yanagisawa/exprorer_msmd/README.md

 ./exprorer_msmd example/example_protocol.yaml
 ```

-It should be noted that the simulation procedure consists of three parts:
+The simulation procedure consists of three parts:

 - Preprocessing to create the MSMD system (**preprocess**)
 - Simulation using GROMACS (**simulation**)